-About 70% of us ADHDers also experience emotional dysregulation, which means we struggle to manage our moods and feelings — and we may have outsized reactions to things.
+About 70% of us ADHDers also experience emotional dysregulation, which means we struggle to manage our moods and feelings — and we may have intense reactions to things.
 This can lead to people in our lives accusing us of being dramatic, sensitive, or too emotional.

-But you’re not dramatic, sensitive, or too emotional.
+But - you’re not dramatic, sensitive, or too emotional.
 Really.
 You just process and experience things differently than neurotypical folks.

-ADHDers tend to experience more intense emotions, and that sometimes includes deep emotional pain caused by criticism or rejection.
+ADHDers tend to experience more intense emotions, and that can include deep emotional pain caused by criticism or rejection.
+(Sometimes even physical pain.)

 You might be on constant alert for rejection, or even think you’re being criticized when you’re not.
 This intense fear of rejection and criticism is called Rejection Sensitive Dysphoria, or RSD for short.
-RSD goes hand in hand with ADHD.
-Here are seven signs you’ve experienced RSD.
+RSD goes hand in hand with ADHD... have you experienced it?
+Find 7 common warning signs below.